Producing 101 : A Practical Guide to Hands-On Film & TV Producing

 Full Description

-Being a successful producer requires you to have an intimate understanding of global finances, law, union rules and negotiating.
-The role also requires solid filmmaking skills from scriptwriting to scheduling, casting to cutting, and sound mixing to marketing.
+Being a successful Producer requires you to have an intimate understanding of global finances, law, union rules and negotiating.
+The role also requires solid filmmaking skills from scriptwriting to scheduling, casting to cutting and sound mixing to marketing.
 But most important of all these skills is leadership - building a team and facilitating a collection of highly trained (and often artistically temperamental) individuals to do their best collective work.
-This book describes best practice across geographical jurisdictions, identifying key universal principles as well as the specific and unique detail work that make a great producer.
-Every chapter offers meaningful advice from experienced industry experts, useful examples including real-world templates of crucial paperwork, and preventative measures that can be implemented.
+This book describes best practice across geographical jurisdictions, identifying key universal principles as well as the specific and unique detail work that make a great Producer.
+Each chapter offers meaningful advice from experienced industry experts, useful examples including real-world templates of crucial paperwork, and preventative measures that can be implemented.
 Producers of all backgrounds will benefit from clear, concise writing that outlines industry standard structures, protocols and processes - and why they work.

-This book will prove invaluable to people starting out in their careers, but also those interested in exploring producing who come from other departments - such as assistant directors, production managers and line producers - and those changing formats, such as from TV to film.
+This book will prove invaluable to people starting out in their careers, but also those interested in exploring producing who come from other departments - such as Assistant Directors, Production Managers and Line Producers - and those changing formats, such as from TV to film.

 Contents